bengfarrell/rgf-blog/content/old/creative-works/she-could-be-me-flashes.md

 layout: layouts/post.njk
 ---

-"She Could Be Me" is a short story most recently published by _Bards & Sages Quarterly_ in April 2021.
-It's a flash horror story that's _Twilight Zone_ meets "The Ladies Who Lunch."

-"She Could Be Me" was first published in _Flashes in the Dark_ in May of 2010, but that publication is out of print.
-Find it now in the much more recent April 2021 issue of  _Bards & Sages Quarterly_ [here](https://www.amazon.com/dp/B091DWHD2K).
+"She Could Be Me" is a short story isa flash horror story that's _Twilight Zone_ meets "The Ladies Who Lunch."
+It was first published in _Flashes in the Dark_ in May of 2010, but that publication is out of print.

 The first few lines to whet your appetite: